Step 1: Once finalist is identified, Recruiter completes references if necessary.

 - If the candidate received a

-Step 5: once the offer is fully approved in Greenhouse, Recruiter schedules an offer summary call using the email template in Greenhouse.
-The purpose of the offer summary call is to review our offer with the candidate and answer any questions they may have.
+Step 5: Once the offer is fully approved in Greenhouse, Recruiter schedules an offer summary call using the email template in Greenhouse.

-Step 6: following the offer call, the Recruiter sends the offer summary to the candidate in an email, and Cc’s the Hiring Manager, VP Talent and Director, Technical Recruiting (if applicable).
+Step 6: Following the offer summary call, the Recruiter sends the offer summary to the candidate in an email, and Cc’s the Hiring Manager, VP Talent and Director, Technical Recruiting (if applicable).

-- If onboarding via a PEO, make a formal request in the Slack channel #peo-visa-hiring to begin the PEO onboarding process (example below).
+For non-US Based candidates hired via PEO: You should have already gone through the process of having the PEO request approved.
+You will make a formal offer letter request in the Slack channel #peo-visa-hiring-exceptions to begin the PEO onboarding process (example below).

 Hi team - we have a candidate based in

-location that we would like to onboard via Remote.
+locationthat we would like to onboard via Deel.
 Can we please initiate the process?

 - Candidate’s full legal name: